ParalZ/CrackMath/matura-podstawowa/README.md

 ## Getting Started

 ## Future Development
-- make sure to promise only the needed scripts by the lessonloader not all of them as not all of them are needed one by one
 - add css dynamically
 - hide the website before everything is loaded. and show it only when everything is loaded
-- understand fully lessonLoader.js

 ## Bugs to fix